cmjimerson1s/timekeeper/README.md

 - [GitHub](https://github.com/) was used as a remote repository to store project code
 - [Google Cloud Platform](https://cloud.google.com/cloud-console/) was used to manage access and permissions to the Google Services such as Google auth, sheets etc.
 - [Google Sheets](https://www.google.co.uk/sheets/about/) were used to store players details
-- [PEP8](http://pep8online.com/) was used to check my code against Python conventions
+- [Code Institute PEP8](https://pep8ci.herokuapp.com//) was used to check my code against Python conventions
+- [Heroku](https://www.heroku.com/) was used to deploy this project to a live environment

 ### Libraries